-14. Residential DOSA - Net savings are assumed from contracting for an additional 75 residential Drug Offender Sentencing Alternative (DOSA) beds, bringing the contracted residential beds for the program to 220.
+18. Residential DOSA - Net savings are assumed from contracting for an additional 75 residential Drug Offender Sentencing Alternative (DOSA) beds, bringing the contracted residential beds for the program to 220.
 This program is provided as a community alternative by the courts for otherwise prison-bound offenders who are in need of chemical dependency treatment and supervision.
 In FY 2013 the program was funded for 145 beds, but the number of offenders sentenced to this option by the courts has increased.
-This expansion will reduce the forecasted average daily population for prison beds by 197 in FY 2014 and by 272 in FY 2015, thereby reducing the need for the DOC to open the second new Washington State Penitentiary (WSP) unit until beyond FY 2015.
+This expansion will reduce the forecasted average daily population for prison beds by 197 in FY 2014 and by 272 in FY 2015, thereby helping reduce the need for the DOC to open or build additional housing units.